 At best, the project’s opponents overplayed their hands in the negotiating process.
-At worst, they showed a serious disregard for the creation of thousands of well-paying jobs for New York’s residents.
-Perhaps they failed to recognize that Amazon and other businesses that could potentially locate within the state would be unwilling to risk timely project completion to time-consuming debates about incentive packages or about their fitness as corporate neighbors.
+At worst, they showed a serious disregard for creating thousands of well-paying jobs for New York’s residents.
+Perhaps they failed to recognize that Amazon and other businesses that could potentially locate within the state would be unwilling to risk timely project completion to time-consuming debates about incentive packages or their fitness as corporate neighbors.

 New York Had Business Location Advantages and Disadvantages

 But New York also had significant disadvantages.
-Large projects in New York City are often difficult to develop because decision processes give vocal critics opportunities to delay or prevent them.
-And, critics are often vocal in New York City.
-In this case, the emergence of so-called “Progressive Democrats” who took office in the State Senate and Congress in the most recent election combined with neighborhood critics who feared the impact of the large Amazon project on their neighborhood.
-The split among government leaders contrasted with northern Virginia, where according to Amy Liu of the Brookings Institution in the New York Times, “the Governor’s office, key state legislators and city and council officials worked together to address anticipated concerns from their constituency.”
+Large projects in New York City are often challenging to develop because decision processes give vocal critics opportunities to delay or prevent them.
+And critics are often vocal in New York City.
+In this case, the emergence of so-called “Progressive Democrats” who took office in the State Senate and Congress in the most recent election combined with neighborhood critics who feared the impact of the giant Amazon project on their neighborhood.
+The split among government leaders contrasted with northern Virginia.
+According to Amy Liu of the Brookings Institution in the New York Times, “the Governor’s office, key state legislators, and city and council officials worked together to address anticipated concerns from their constituency.”

 States Use Incentives as Marketing Tools

-New York used incentives to attract businesses, spending billions of dollars to encourage technology development at Global Foundries in Saratoga County and at the Tesla Gigafactory 2 in Buffalo, among others.
-These technology related projects carried high risks.
-Tesla’s Buffalo venture, for example, is far short of the number of jobs that it promised to create and a film hub, developed in Syracuse, never attracted enough users to make it viable.
+New York used incentives to attract businesses, spending billions of dollars to encourage technology development at Global Foundries in Saratoga County and the Tesla Gigafactory 2 in Buffalo.
+These technology-related projects carried high risks.
+Tesla’s Buffalo venture, for example, is far short of the number of jobs it promised to create and a film hub developed in Syracuse never attracted enough users to make it viable.
 A semiconductor manufacturer (ams AG) dropped plans to build a facility in Oneida County despite a substantial incentive package.

 Amazon’s project was different, carrying relatively little risk for New York State.
 Amazon is the market leader in internet commerce.
-Though the deal was expensive – possibly more expensive than it needed to be, at least the tax credit incentives were performance based, and the capital grant would have contained recapture provisions if the company failed to meet job requirements.
+Though the deal was expensive – possibly more costly than it needed to be, at least the tax credit incentives were performance-based, and the capital grant would have contained recapture provisions if the company failed to meet job requirements.

 Does Corporate Greed Make States Use Incentives?